stldo/ec2-node-nginx/README.md

 ### bin/ssl {domainName}

-Generate a free SSL certificate using Certbot. `{domainName}` must be a space or comma separated list with the domain names to sign.
+Generate a free SSL certificate using Certbot. `{domainName}` must be a space separated list with the domain names to sign.
 Note that Let's Encrypt doesn't support wildcard domains.

 ## Requirements